viniciusmleite/api-to-do-dotnet/README.md

 RESTful API using ASP.NET Core for task management with JWT authentication.

+> 🚧 **Development in Progress**
+> This branch contains the latest features and ongoing developments.

 ## Features

-- User authentication with JWT
+- [ ] User authentication with JWT

-- CRUD operations for tasks
+- [ ] CRUD operations for tasks

-- Task tagging and status filtering
+- [ ] Task tagging and status filtering

-- Automatic API documentation with Swagger
+- [ ] Automatic API documentation with Swagger

-- Dockerized setup for easy development and deployment
+- [ ] Dockerized setup for easy development and deployment

 ## Technologies Used